rantahar/introduction-to-mpi/_episodes/13-profiling.md

 - "It works, what is taking time?"
 objectives:
 - "Use a profiler to find bottlenecks and hotspots and diagnose problems."
-- "Reinforce the idea that profiling is an efficient way to analyse code."
 keypoints:
 - "Use a profiler to find the most important functions and concentrate on those."
 - "The Profiler needs to understand MPI.
 Your cluster probably has one."